-- Check your boat is in good condition and meets safety standards. - Check you have lifebelts, an emergency light and a first-aid kit as an absolute minimum. - Make sure you and your crew know how to handle the boat. - Get local information before going onto unfamiliar waterways. - Plan your cruise and allow enough time to complete it without rushing. - Do not cruise at night, in the dark or when visibility is poor. - Make a visual check on river flows.
-If in doubt over high flows, telephone the Agency Floodline Number (Nene and Ouse only) on 0845 9881188 (for more information see Page 12).
+- Check your boat is in good condition and meets safety standards. - · Check you have lifebelts, an emergency light and a first-aid kit as an absolute minimum. - Make sure you and your crew know how to handle the boat. - Get local information before going onto unfamiliar waterways. - Plan your cruise and allow enough time to complete it without rushing. - Do not cruise at night, in the dark or when visibility is poor. - Make a visual check on river flows.
+If in doubt over high flows, telephone our Floodline Number (Rivers Nene, Great Ouse and Ancholme only) on 0845 9881188 (for more information see Page 11).

-Once Aboard
+Once aboard

 - Use suitable footwear with non-slip soles and never run around deck. - Use the grab rails when you walk around deck, even when moored. - Lifejackets or buoyancy aids should be worn by children and non-swimmers at all times and by everybody in adverse weather conditions, or when alone on deck. - On some boats children can be out of sight; they often sit in dangerous positions and a sharp turn, change of speed or wash from another boat can toss them into the water.
-Make sure that children are always in a safe place. - Take care on landing stages and around locks when in wet conditions, as surfaces can be slippery.
+Make sure that children are always in a safe place. - Take care on landing stages and around locks at all times but especially in wet conditions, as surfaces can be slippery.

-When Underway
+When underway

 Speeding is dangerous and illegal.
-For river speed limits, please refer to the byelaw booklet.
+For river speed limits, please refer to the Waterway Byelaws booklet.
 Accidents occur more frequently at high speeds, particularly from the wash that speed creates.
 Unlike a car, a boat will not 'stop in seconds' and therefore needs a longer stopping time, especially when travelling downstream, when control over the boat is less.